m5stack/m5-docs/docs/en/uiflow/data_structure.md

 Delete specified key

 #### Instructions
->Add a create map to create an map, add some elements to the map, Specify keywords and values
+>Add a create map to create a map, add some elements to the map, Specify keywords and values

 ><img src="/image/Operation/map_creat_user.gif" width="50%">